Skip to main content

 What Is Machine Learning?

 Machine learning is a subset of artificial intelligence.
 It uses algorithms and statistical models to perform specific tasks by relying on patterns and inference rather than specific instructions.
-Machine learning algorithms have a wide range of applications particularly in the performance of difficult tasks when developing conventional algorithms would not be feasible.
+Machine learning algorithms have a wide range of applications, particularly in the performance of difficult tasks where developing conventional algorithms would not be feasible.
 Machine learning includes the study of data mining and predictive analytics.

-• Accounts payable/receivables processing.
-AI-powered invoice systems now streamline invoice processing by learning accounting codes appropriate to each invoice and implementing digital workflows.
+• Accounts payable and receivables processing.
+AI-powered invoice systems streamline processing by learning the accounting codes appropriate to each invoice and automating digital workflows, reducing manual review time.

-Artificial intelligence and machine learning are transforming accounting and finance by freeing humans to concentrate on the more complex aspects of accounting.
-This broadens the field for professionals who see the marriage of machine learning and accounting or finance as an opportunity to expand their knowledge and promulgate more efficient and successful businesses.
+AI automation in accounting frees professionals to concentrate on the more complex aspects of financial work.
+This broadens the field for those who see the integration of machine learning and accounting as an opportunity to expand their knowledge and contribute to more efficient, successful organizations.

-Learn more about St. Thomas University’s online MBA program with a concentration in Accounting.
+Learn more about St. Thomas University’s online MBA program with a specialization in Accounting.

 Our Commitment to Content Publishing Accuracy